 If you have a fear of snakes, this snake is blind but that probably won’t change your opinion about snakes.
 It is found in the Amazon river and has several nicknames due to its resemblance to a certain male appendage.

 Unlike other fish and weird animals, the red-lipped batfish actually uses its fins to walk on the ocean floor.
 I wonder if the invention of lip gloss was inspired by the red-lipped batfish.

 The blue parrotfish always appears like it is smiling for the camera, doesn’t it?
 This happy looking fish also likes to eat and spends 80% of its time looking for food.

 While this lowland streaked tenrec looks cute, I wouldn’t pet it anytime soon because of those large quills covering most of its body.
 It can be found in Madagascar, Africa, and its diet mainly consists of earthworms.

 Okapis may look like they belong to the horse or zebra family but they actually belong to the giraffe family.
 They are native to the Democratic Republic of the Congo in Central Africa where people can experience their cuteness.

 15) The Sea Pig

-This ocean creature only gets his name because of it’s resemble to a pig because it is actually related to sea cucumbers.
-They have odd-looking tube feet that helps them walk across the deep-ocean floor at depths of over 3,200 feet.
+This ocean creature only gets his name because of it’s resemblance to a pig because it is actually related to sea cucumbers.
+They have odd-looking tube feet that help them walk across the deep-ocean floor at depths of over 3,200 feet.